sipcapture/homer/README.md

 HOMER is already used by large voice networks, voip service providers and traffic carriers worldwide, has been implemented as a service in 3rd party voice platforms and is suitable for production.
 Contact the team for your basic and advanced needs or leverage the experience of our great community by joining our [mailing-list](http://groups.google.com/group/homer-discuss).

-### Support
+### Need Support?
-For support, customizations or commercial requests please visit: http://www.sipcapture.org
+For support, installations, customizations or commercial requests please contact: support@sipcapture.org

+![HomerFlow](http://i.imgur.com/U7UBI.png)

+##### HOMER's [CaptAngent](http://github.com/sipcapture/captagent) is also available on [github](http://github.com/sipcapture/captagent)

 ### Developers
 Contributions to our project are always welcome!
-If you intend to participate and help us improve HOMER, we simply ask you to contact us at support@sipcapture.org to arrange your participation and coordinate at best with the existing team/roadmap.
-Developers coordinate via the [homer-dev](http://groups.google.com/group/homer-dev) mailing list.
+If you intend to participate and help us improve HOMER, we kindly ask you to sign a CLA (Contributor License Agreement) and coordinate at best with the existing team via the [homer-dev](http://groups.google.com/group/homer-dev) mailing list.

-![HomerFlow](http://i.imgur.com/U7UBI.png)

-##### HOMER's [CaptAngent](http://github.com/sipcapture/captagent) is also available on [github](http://github.com/sipcapture/captagent)

 *(C) QXIP BV - Homer and webHomer are released under GNU AGPLv3 license*